Playing Music in Just Intonation - A Dynamically Adapting Tuning Scheme: Outlook

 Meanwhile, however, an ordinary mobile phone has become more powerful than a supercomputer in the 80's, offering new and previously undreamt-of possibilities.
 For example, solving a system of equations in real time, as proposed in the present work, would have been inconceivable two decades ago.
 Moreover, digital information technology continues to change the musical landscape and the art of instrument making entirely.
 The purpose of this project is to demonstrate that by now we have completely different means at our disposal which allow us to consider different approaches and to make dynamic tuning schemes suitable for everyday use.
+A systematic evaluation of the tuning method is beyond the scope of this article, but we invite the interested readers to form their own subjective conclusions by testing the freely available software or by listening to the available sound examples on our website \href{http://www.just-intonation.org}{\texttt{just-intonation.org}}.

-Finally, the emergence of electronic media enhances the interaction between different musical cultures.
+Finally, electronic communication increasingly enhances the interaction between different musical cultures.
 On the one hand, it is obvious that many traditional intonation systems throughout the world are increasingly influenced (if not even destroyed) by the Western ET.
 On the other hand, it should not be underestimated that this interaction also influences the Western world, and it cannot be ruled out that at some point in the future it may become fashionable to deviate from the ET.
-In addition, it is to be expected that the art of instrument making will continue to evolve rapidly and that on the long run the importance of statically tuned temperaments will probably decrease.
+In addition, it is to be expected that the art of instrument making will continue to evolve rapidly and that on the long run the importance of statically tuned temperaments may decrease.
 All this suggests that dynamically adapting tuning scheme might become more important in the future.
-With our contribution we would like to point out that there is a lot open space for further research and development in this direction.
+This does not necessarily mean that just intervals are the ultimate goal, and in fact it has been shown by~\cite{mathews} that small deviations from rational frequency ratios may certainly perceived as pleasant, but perhaps there will be a growing interest in more consonant intonation schemes.
+With our contribution we would like to point out that there is a lot of open space for further research and development in this direction.